 — Medicine1234 (@Medicine12341) September 2, 2017

 There is no doubt the Medify UKCAT online course is worth it.
-If you need more convincing check out my Medify review I bought the course and shared my experience using it, includes screenshots and a breakdown of its usability.
-For more information check out the Medify website.
+If you need more convincing check out my Medify review I bought the course and shared my experience.
+It includes screenshots and a breakdown of its usability and more.
+For more information visit on the Medify UCAT course, visit their website.